terki/react-admin-helper/README.md

 ## Usage

-In your Repo, to add pagiation, add Scrivener
+In your Repo, to add pagination, add Scrivener

 ```elixir
   use Scrivener